 Respected Medical College of Wisconsin neurologist and neuroscientist Ahmed Obeidat, M.D., Ph.D., will speak Jan.
-30 at the Muslim Women’s Coalition Networking Brunch on Mind, Brain and The Question of the Soul
+30 at the Muslim Women’s Coalition Networking Brunch on Mind, Brain and the Question of the Soul

 His talk explores the relationship between the mind, brain and soul through both modern neuroscience and classical Islamic scholarship that draws on the Qur’an, hadith (the example and teachings of the Prophet) and philosophy.
 It aims to give an opportunity for deep, integrated reflection on what it means to be human, he said.